1amaks/blog.in/README.md

-# blog.in
+# Blog .in
-A Blog reading and writing site
+## Description:
+- This site allows the user to browse different blogs along with writing your own blog and uploading it.